 Genus name comes from the Latin word salveo meaning to save or heal in reference to the purported medically curative properties attributed to some plants in the genus.

 Hybrid name of sylvestris comes from Latin meaning of or pertaining to forest or wood.

 Wood sage has a variety of common names including violet sage, ornamental meadow sage, Balkan clary, purple flowering sage or perennial woodland sage.

 ‘Mainacht’, commonly sold under the trade name of MAY NIGHT, features deep violet blue flowers on stems rising to 18-24” tall.
 Perennial Plant Association Plant of the Year (1997).

 No serious insect or disease problems.
-Susceptible to leaf spot and rust and sometimes visited by whitefly and scale.
+Some susceptibility to powdery mildew, leaf spot and rust.
+White fly and scale are occasional insect pests.

 Perennial borders, cottage gardens, butterfly gardens or wild gardens.
 Interesting accent.
 Effective in drifts or masses in mixed flower beds.
 Long-lasting cut flower.